brettwooldridge/HikariCP/_includes/toppage.markdown

 nothing more [correct](https://github.com/brettwooldridge/HikariCP/wiki/Correctness).
 HikariCP is a "zero-overhead" production-quality connection pool.

-**UPDATE: Apparently somebody posted us to reddit.
-One comment was along the lines of "when has a connection pool ever been a bottleneck?"
-If connection pools were just about getConnection()/close() that might be a point, but the reality is that connection pools have to wrap every JDBC class to track statements, result sets, etc.  And in doing so, each pool imposes different overheads on *all* JDBC operations.**

 Using a stub-JDBC (nop) implementation to isolate and measure the overhead of HikariCP, 60+ Million JDBC operations were performed in *8ms* on a commodity PC.
 The test below is a run with a "constrained" pool of 50 connections, with comparison to BoneCP.